-At the University of Michigan, I have had the chance to design three of my own classes:
+At the University of Michigan, I have had the chance to design and teach three of my own classes:

 English 125: Intro to Academic Inquiry through Translation